 Wilson Clash 98 V1 Review

-The tennis racket really excelled from the back of the court and provided me with a good balance of power, control and spin on both my forehand and my backhand.
+The racket really excelled from the back of the court and provided me with a good balance of power, control, and spin on both my forehand and my backhand.

 I definitely thought I lost a tiny bit on the backhand side in terms of control but this was compensated by the additional power I got on my forehand side.

 Many times I would hit a groundstroke and I would think that it was going to sail long but somehow it would land in.

-With a low stiffness rating of 55, I also felt like I could play for hours without having any arm or elbow issues with this racket and it is definitely the most arm friendly racket I have ever played with.
+With a low stiffness rating of 55, I also felt like I could play for hours without having any arm or elbow issues as it is definitely the most arm friendly frame I have ever played with.

-Overall, I would give the tennis racket 8 out of 10 on groundstrokes.
+Overall, I would give the racket 8 out of 10 on groundstrokes.

-The clash felt great with my serve as it gave me the feeling that I could just pick my target and go for it and it would land in the service box.
+The racket felt great with my serve as it gave me the feeling that I could just pick my target and go for it and it would land in the service box.
 In comparison to my old RF97, I definitely felt like I got a few extra MPH on my serve.

-In terms of absolute precision on the serve, I think the RF97 is the better racket but I think the balance of power and control you get on your serve with the Clash 98 will be better for the vast majority of recreational players.
+In terms of absolute precision on the serve, I think the RF97 is better but I think the balance of power and control you get on your serve will be better for the vast majority of recreational players.

 On my second serves, I felt like I was able to get a good amount of topspin so that I could be more aggressive with my second serves.

-Overall, I would give the tennis racket 9 out of 10 on serves.
+Overall, I would give the racket 9 out of 10 on serves.

 Return of Serve (8/10)